 Further colleagues are

 - Eva Augsten

 The e-journal on hydrogen and fuel cells H2-international

-– appears once a month
+– appears four times a year

 – is sent to subscribers all over the world